-Public sewer pipe repairs will resume at the above locations beginning February 2018 and may continue through May 2018.
+Public sewer pipe repairs will resume at the above locations beginning February 2018 and may continue intermittently through the summer and fall of 2018.
 Construction hours may vary throughout the project, with some work to take place after 6 p.m. and before 7 a.m. to reduce traffic congestion, create a safer work zone, and allow time for the new sewer pipe lining to harden.

 Project Accomplishments - Spring 2017